omerh/awsctl/README.md

 # awsctl

-This is a small maintanence tool for manageing aws infrastructure easitly with a single binary on a region or all regions at a single command
+This is a small maintanence tool for manageing aws infrastructure easily with a single binary on a region or all regions at a single command

 Tool is built using cobra, for getting started just run `awsctl` and see the examples available commands.

 To use the tool with dry run just run the command, the really execute add `--yes`

+Option output as json using `-o json`

 ## build